Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### pKey

 A unique, automatically generated identifier for a mobile app that was configured in Adobe Campaign Standard.
-After you configure this extension in Experience Platform Data Collection UI, configure your mobile property in Campaign Standard.
+After you configure this extension in the Data Collection UI, configure your mobile property in Campaign Standard.
 For more information, please read the tutorial on [configuring a mobile application in Adobe Campaign](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html).

-After the configuration is successful in Campaign, the pKey is automatically generated and configured in Experience Platform Data Collection Campaign extension for a successful validation.
+After the configuration is successful in Campaign, the pKey is automatically generated and configured in the Campaign extension for a successful validation.

 #### MCIAS region